redis/redis-doc/commands/bitop.md

 GET dest
 ```

-## Pattern: real time metrics using bitmaps
+## Pattern: real-time metrics using bitmaps

 `BITOP` is a good complement to the pattern documented in the `BITCOUNT` command
 documentation.
-Different bitmaps can be combined in order to obtain a target bitmap where
+Different bitmaps can be combined to obtain a target bitmap where
 the population counting operation is performed.

 See the article called "[Fast easy realtime metrics using Redis